ragavvenkatesan/yann/README.md

 Most of these could be installed by installing [anaconda of continuum analytics](http://docs.continuum.io/anaconda/install.html) The code is reasonably well documented.
 It is not that difficult to find out from the boilerplate what is happening.
 If you need to understand really well what is happening before you jump into the code, use `verbose = True` flag in the boiler plate.
 The code has been tested on exhaustively in both MacOSX and Linux Ubuntu 14.x and 15.x by virtue of constant use.

-***

-## Who is this code most useful for ?

-I wrote this code essentially for my labmates, those who are interested in starting deep learning to make a fast transition into theano.
-I reckon that this will be useful for someone who is starting out to be a grad student getting to start research into deep learning (like me) or to someone who wants to do a try out on some kaggle challenge.
-Parts of the code are directly lifted from [theano tutorials](http://deeplearning.net/software/theano/tutorial/) or from [Misha Denil's repository](https://github.com/mdenil).

-This might not be really useful for advanced deep learning researchers.
-It's quite basic.
-If you are a serious researcher and you either find a bug or you want to just make suggestions please feel free, I will be grateful.

-I would recommend my code for quick testing of architecture or ideas for it is much easier to change the architecture or learning techniques and just simply run a proof of concept.
-I would also recommend my code as a research tool for someone who wants to quickly jump into deep learning without reading a lot of theory.
-I haven’t tested the industrial viability of my code yet and although it is fairly fast and is easily portable because it is written in python-theano entirely.

-***
 ## How to run the code ?

 I am not going to explain the details of the code explicitly.
 If you are in a position to want to change, probably this code is already too easy and obvious for you to understand and make these changes.
 If there are particular queries, raise an issue and I would love to respond.
 I would just explain the input parameters that help in running and also what to expect out of the output once ran.